tatyshev/fetch-to-tar/README.md

 }
 ```

-You can use enry name for creating folder structure:
+You can use any name for creating folder structure:

 ```js
 fetchToTar({